thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Type casting the record value

 The library comes bundles with four (4) type casting classes which relies on the property type information.
-All the built-in methods support the `nullable` type.
-They will return `null` if the cell value is the empty string or `null` only if the type is considered to be `nullable` otherwise they will throw an exception.
+All the built-in methods support the `nullable` and the `mixed` types.

+- They will return `null` if the cell value is `null` and the type is `nullable`
+- If the value can not be cast they will throw an exception.

 All classes are defined under the `League\Csv\Serializer` namespace.

 ### CastToBuiltInType

 Converts the array value to a scalar type or `null` depending on the property type information.
-This class has no specific configuration but will work with all the scalar type, the `true`, `null` and `false` value type as well as with the `mixed` type.
-Type casting is done using the `filter_var` functionality of the `ext-filter` extension.
+This class has no specific configuration but will work with all the scalar type, `true`, `false` and `null` value type as well as with the `mixed` type.
+Type casting is done internally using the `filter_var` function.

 ### CastToEnum

 Convert the array value to a PHP `Enum` it supported both "real" and backed enumeration.
-No configuration is needed if the value is not recognized an exception will be thrown.

 ### CastToDate

 Converts the cell value into a PHP `DateTimeInterface` implementing object.
+You can optionally specify:

+- the date format
-You can optionally specify the date format and its timezone if needed.
+- the date timezone if needed.

 ### CastToArray